jonathanmeaney-lmk/globale_store/README.md

       - This map would contain 'Pins' for each beer (containing a small image of the beer) and would be located where the beer is brewed.
 Clicking on the pin, would bring up info on the beer or direct the user to the product detail page.
 This would a cool, fun feature to have but was not viable in time allowed for this MVP version.

-   - The developers also plan to improve the Product Management interface, but that was not considered under the time constraints for this MVP version.
+   - The developers also plan to improve the Product Management interface, but that was not considered essential under the time constraints for this MVP version.

+   - A footer containing social media links and a contact us section (as seen in wireframes) will be included in future versions but was not considered essential under the time constraints for this MVP version.